DiligentPanda/Scalable-Imitation-Learning-for-LMAPF/README.md

 ## TODO
 1. recompile everything in an empty env to check the dependencies.
-2. upload pretrained model weights.
-3. add reproduction scripts.
-4. add documentation.
+2. add more documentation.
-5. organize/re-write code.
+3. organize/re-write code.
-    1. remove redundant code.
-6. add scripts to make it easier to generate benchmark for new maps.
-7. add the TrafficFlow version.